jaantollander/masters-thesis/content/40_results.md

 We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
 Subsection \ref{counters-and-rates} shows counter values and computed rates of three jobs to illustrate different I/O patterns.
 In Subsections \ref{metadata-rates} and \ref{object-storage-rates}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{identifying-outliers} shows how fine-grained measurements enable us to break the total rate down into its components which we can use to identify outliers.
+Subsection \ref{identifying-outliers} shows how fine-grained measurements enable us to break the total rate down into its components which we can use to identify outliers.
 Outliers demonstrate how a single user can perform the majority of a total load of a given file system operation.
+In Subsection \ref{future-work}, we explore ideas for improving the analysis in the future.

 We performed explorative data analysis on batches of monitoring data to explore the data and identify outliers using the Julia language [@julia_fresh_approach; @julia_language] and tabular data manipulation tools from the DataFrames.jl [@julia_dataframes] package.
 To visualize our results, we used Plots.jl [@julia_plots] with GR [@gr_framework] as the backend.